-Use our body condition tool to check that your cat is at a healthy weight throughout their life.
+Use our body conditioning tool to check that your cat is at a healthy weight throughout their life.

 For example, warming up wet food a little bit before serving can help to release its aroma, making it more attractive to eat.
 To do this, pop their portion into the microwave for a few seconds, but never let it get hot.